ggorlen/vanillaspa/README.md

 - https://github.com/ryanramage/miki

 ## TODO
+- try a separate hash router version
 - find a better way to handle elements no longer existing and fetch calls needing abortion after a navigation occurs.
   - TODO maybe return a promise and reject it if the page reloads.
   - or return/store references to any elements we care about in a systematic way as a cleanup function.
     - kind of getting into virtual DOM territory...